-Contributed by: Bihter Bozbay, Fahri Can Doğan and İrem Cansu Demircioğlu, Kolcuoğlu Demirkan Koçaklı Attorneys at Law
+Contributed by: Bihter Bozbay İnan, Eda Saraçoğlu and İrem Cansu Demircioğlu, Kolcuoğlu Demirkan Koçaklı Attorneys at Law

 Kolcuoğlu Demirkan Koçaklı Attorneys at Law is a full-service law firm offering a wide range of legal services to local and international companies, institutions and individuals in various sectors.
-It has approximately 60 fee earners in Istanbul and Izmir, and advises clients in connection with all Turkish law matters.
-KDK offers expert legal services on banking and finance transactions.
+It has approximately 70 fee earners in Istanbul and Izmir, who advise and represent clients in connection with all Turkish law-related matters, and offer expert legal services on banking and finance transactions.
 The highly experienced team has played a vital role in a significant number of finance transactions, ranging from cross-border secured lending and portfolio restructuring to regulatory compliance.
 The KDK team provides legal advice on facility and security agreements, project finance and Islamic finance transactions, foreign exchange issues, LMA standards and ECA-backed loans.
-In numerous financial transactions involving major financial institutions, KDK has advised both local and foreign investors, borrowers and lenders, as well as fintech companies operating in banking, e-money and payment services, regarding critical aspects of Turkish law.
+It has acted for both local and foreign investors, borrowers and lenders in numerous financial transactions involving major financial institutions, and advised fintech companies operating in banking, e-money and payment services regarding critical aspects of Turkish law.